akash-melkeri/loading-animations/README.md

   - Have 4 pull/merge requests accepted between October 1 and October 31 to complete Hacktoberfest

   - The first 40,000 participants (maintainers and contributors) who complete Hacktoberfest can elect to receive one of two prizes: a tree planted in their name, or the Hacktoberfest 2022 t-shirt.

+  - Visit this link for more info : https://hacktoberfest.com/participation/#beginner-resources